dongshins/KDP_ontology/README.md

 # KDP Ontology using Protégé

-KDP (Korean-studies Data Platform, https://kdp.aks.ac.kr) Ontology
+KDP (Korean-studies Data Platform, https://kdp.aks.ac.kr) Ontology : Since 2024-12-13 by Dong Shin SEO

 The present specification is mainly based on the document "[Ontology:EKC 2022](https://dh.aks.ac.kr/~hanyang2/wiki/index.php/Ontology:EKC_2022)", originally led by Hyeon KIM in the Center for Digital Humanities at the Academy of Korean Studies.